Free Data Recovery Software

 Scan and preview deleted files before recovery on Windows and macOS.

-Refindo helps you start data recovery without guessing.
-Scan supported drives for free, preview recoverable files, and recover up to 500 MB before choosing a paid plan.
-Use it for deleted files, quick formats, RAW devices, USB drives, SD cards, and external disks that are still readable by the operating system.
+You shouldn't have to pay just to find out whether your files are recoverable.
+Refindo scans supported drives for free, shows you a preview of exactly what it can bring back, and lets you recover up to 500 MB before you commit to a paid plan.
+It handles deleted files, quick formats, RAW devices, USB drives, SD cards, and external disks, basically anything the operating system can still read.

 Recovery Workflow